Next workshop

 St Peter's Church, Black Lion Lane, London W6 9BE

 Whether you’re a seasoned singer or simply love the thrill of making music with others, you’ll find plenty to enjoy.
-So join us on Saturday 7th February for an inspiring, energising and thoroughly enjoyable afternoon of music-making.
+So join us on Saturday 7th February for what promises to be an inspiring, energising and thoroughly enjoyable afternoon of music-making.
 We look forward to welcoming you!

 The workshop will be led by Graham Ross who has established an exceptional reputation as a sought-after conductor and composer of a very broad range of repertoire.
 He is co-founder and Principal Conductor of The Dmitri Ensemble, and Director of Music and Fellow of Clare College, Cambridge.
 In demand as a regular guest conductor in the UK and abroad, recent collaborations have included performances with the London Philharmonic Orchestra, London Mozart Players, Orchestra of the Age of Enlightenment, BBC Singers and BBC Concert Orchestra and, in 2025, he directed the Danish National Vocal Ensemble at the BBC Proms.
 Graham brings deep expertise and enthusiasm for American choral music, and his 2024 album Rolling River received glowing reviews from Gramophone and BBC Music Magazine.

-Registration is from 1.30pm.
-The workshop will run from 2.00–6.00pm, with an informal performance at the end of the afternoon.
-We will have a break for tea-time refreshments, which are included in the ticket price.
-Please bring a reusable cup if you can, and also your own bottle of water.
+Timetable Registration is from 1.30pm, and the workshop will run from 2.00–6.00pm.
+We will have a break for tea-time refreshments which are included in the ticket price; please bring a reusable cup if you can, and also your own bottle of water.
+We will end with an informal performance at 5.30pm – friends and family are welcome to come and listen.

 Voice parts